james-chapmanhhlg/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 This applies to coding as much as it does to art or design.
 Writing clean, concise, and readable code that solves a problem efficiently is a hallmark of a skilled programmer.
 Always strive to reduce complexity, refactor when necessary, and remember that tomorrow's you (or another developer) will thank you for it."

 In essence, focus on writing simple, maintainable, and scalable code rather than over-engineering solutions.
 The best programs are often those that are easy to understand and modify.
 This approach fosters collaboration, reduces bugs, and enhances the longevity of your software projects.

+# 2024-02-14
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." - Leonardo da Vinci.

+In software development, this translates to designing and writing code that is clear, concise, and easily understandable by others.
+It means avoiding unnecessary complexity, embracing modularity, and adhering to the principles of KISS (Keep It Simple, Stupid) and YAGNI (You Aren't Gonna Need It).
+Always strive for simplicity in your solutions, as it leads to more maintainable, scalable, and bug-resistant software over the long term.